sourcegraph/about/handbook/engineering/distribution/gitlab_native_local.md

 If you need a TLS endpoint or reverse-proxy for your Sourcegraph instance (e.g. to example to debug secure-only cookies), [Caddy](https://caddyserver.com/) and
  [ngrok](https://dashboard.ngrok.com/get-started) are recommended.
- Please don't forget to update the external URL of the Sourcegraph instance in the site config to the appropriate TLS endpoint value.
+> NOTE: If using a TLS endpoint, remember to update the external URL of the Sourcegraph instance in the site config.

 ## Gitlab instance